JHolzhey/Verloren/README.md

   * Procedurally placed evenly across the map based on density factor
     * Not placed near existing entities like obstacles (i.e. trees, rocks) using spatial grid queries
     * Only water props like lily pads are placed on water bodies (checking if position is in water body ComplexPolygon)
-  * Randomly coloured using multiplicative blending on grayscale pixels
+  * Randomly coloured using multiplicative blending on only grayscale pixels (ex: flower head is grayscale, leaves are green)